 What if Rick and Morty parodied Hellraiser the same way they did Nightmare On Elm Street?
 What would they replace Pinhead’s pins with?
 The Cabin in the Woods went there, with that Pinhead lookalike with saws coming out of his face.
 Kinda giggle-worthy.

 So inevitably I ended up tracking down the original book by Clive Barker, The Hellbound Heart.
 Several years later, but still.
 In the interim I had watched Hellraiser 3-5, but still had not seen the first one.
 So while I knew the story of the first installment in broad strokes, I was basically coming to the book with virgin eyes.
 I still couldn’t help but wonder how much of the lore of the films had its roots in the original story.
 While I was largely unimpressed with the third film, I did appreciate Elliot Spencer’s brief monologue during the Vietnam flashback, relating it to what he went through as a British RAF pilot in World War II.
 And what about Angelique and Phillip Lemarchand?
-I entertained theories: some World War II era encounter between Elliot Spencer and a 1940’s ancestor of Lemarchand that precipitated the whole thing?
+I entertained theories: some World War II era encounter between Elliot Spencer and a 1940’s descendant of Lemarchand that precipitated the whole thing?

 Not really, as it turns out: Pinhead, in fact, has rather mysterious on-camera appearances- or the character that Pinhead derived from, I should say.
 This person vaguely appears female at times but mostly seems gender-neutral, and is only referred to as the Priest of Hell.
 Characters like Frank and Kirstie hear the Priest of Hell more often than they see her, so the appearance is not exactly emphasized so much as the personality.
 Another mysterious presence is the Engineer, who is off-camera for most of the story.
 When we see the Engineer, he looks like an energy being of some kind, a pillar of light that can, at times, focus itself into a human shape.